Jets looking into video of Leonard Williams, Darron Lee in dispute

 “We are aware of the reports, we are taking them seriously and we are looking into the specifics of the situation.
 We will have no further comment at this time,” said a Jets team spokesman, via ESPN.com.

-An onlooker at the festival taped the incident, where it appears Williams is pushing Lee away from a woman following some kind of dispute.
+An onlooker at the festival taped the incident, where it appears Williams is pushing Lee away from a woman following a dispute.

 [Fantasy Football is open!
 Sign up now]